RNRF conducts national conferences, congressional forums,

 2008 - Enos K. Fry, Provident Bank, Gaithersburg, Maryland; Robert H. Metz, Linowes and Blocher LLP, Bethesda, Maryland; John Marvin Jones II, JM Jones & Associates LLC, McLean, Virginia; and Larry E. Walker, The Walker Group LLC, Bethesda, Maryland

-2010 - Sarah Gerould, Society of Environmental Toxicology and Chemistry & U.S. Geological Survey, Reston, Virginia
+2010 - Sarah Gerould, Society of Environmental Toxicology and Chemistry, Reston, Virginia

 2013 - Ann Cairns, American Geophysical Union, Washington, District of Columbia